Unclaimed Funds Search

 (e) Transferred Claim.

-(3) Transfer of Claim for Security Before Proof Filed.
+(3) Claim Transferred for Security Before a Proof of Claim Is Filed.

-(4) Transfer of Claim for Security After Proof Filed.
+(4) Claim Transferred for Security After a Proof of Claim Was Filed.